100BC/nextjs-template/README.md

 - Every page component located in `pages/*` must be wrapped in the `<Layout>` component for easy meta tag customization.

-- Page component styles are located in `styles/pageStyles/*` and can be imported with `@styles/*`.
+- Page component styles are located in `styles/*` and can be imported with `@styles/*`.
 Whereas component stylesheets should be located within their respective folders named as `styles.module.scss`.

-- Change browser styling defaults in `styles/_config.scss`.
+- Change browser styling defaults in `styles/config/_standard.scss`.
 The `globals.scss` file is for global classnames.

-  - To create a global style first create an SCSS template or mixin in `styles/_variables.scss` for reusability.
+  - To create a global style first create an SCSS template or mixin in `styles/abstracts/{_template or _mixin}.scss` for reusability and extend it in `globals.scss`

-  - The repo uses [Normalize.css](https://necolas.github.io/normalize.css/) via `styles/_normalize.scss`
+  - The repo uses [Normalize.css](https://necolas.github.io/normalize.css/) via `styles/config/_normalize.scss`

   - The repo has system based automatic dark/light mode swap.